curious-jp/scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 All references to "You" in the following text refer to the code reviewer.

  - [ ] Is this pull request written in a way that is easy to read from a third-party perspective?
-- [ ] Is there sufficient information (background, purpose, specification, algorithm description, list of disruptive changes, and their migration guide) in the description of this pull request?
+ - [ ] Is there sufficient information (background, purpose, specification, algorithm description, list of disruptive changes, and migration guide) in the description of this pull request?
  - [ ] If this pull request contains a destructive change, does this pull request contain the migration guide?
  - [ ] Labels of this pull request are valid?
-- [ ] All unit tests / integration tests are included in this pull-request?
-If the you think adding test case is unnecessary, please describe why and cross out this line.
+ - [ ] All unit tests/integration tests are included in this pull request?
+If you think adding test cases is unnecessary, please describe why and cross out this line.
  - [ ] The documentation is enough?
-If the you think the adding documents for this pull-request, is unnecessary, please describe why please describe why and cross out this line.
+If you think adding documents for this pull request, is unnecessary, please describe why please describe why and cross out this line.